The King County Council

 • Elections, records, and licensing.

-Each of the nine members of the King County Council represents a geographical district of about 234,000 residents.
+Each of the nine members of the King County Council represents a geographical district averaging about 257,500 residents.
 Councilmembers are elected on a non-partisan basis and serve four-year terms.

-The Council has several standing committees that oversee specific functions of county government and a Committee of the Whole that includes all Council-members.
-Councilmembers also work closely with elected officials from local jurisdictions on three regional committees that address common interests in matters of policy, transit, and water quality.
+The Council has several standing committees that oversee specific functions of county government and a Committee of the Whole that includes all Councilmembers.
+They also work closely with other elected officials from local jurisdictions on three regional committees that address common interests in matters of policy, transit, and water quality.